 - In a medium sauce pan, boil 2 cups of water.
 Add asparagus and cook for 3-4 minutes until crisp tender.
 While asparagus blanches, fill a medium-sized bowl with ice and water.
 With a slotted spoon or spider, transfer blanched asparagus to the ice bath and plunge it into the ice water to stop the cooking.

 - Fill a 3 quart saucepan with water and a pinch of salt.
 Heat to boiling.
 Add shells and cook until al dente according to package directions.

-Use remaining parmesan as a garnish.
+- Use remaining parmesan as a garnish, served on the side.